-At March 31, 2012, we had cash and cash equivalents of approximately \$8.7 million as compared to \$9.2 million at December 31, 2011.
+At June 30, 2012, we had cash and cash equivalents of approximately \$6.9 million as compared to \$9.2 million at December 31, 2011.

-Operating activities used cash of \$4.3 million in Q1 2012 as compared to \$3.1 million in Q1 2011.
-Excluding changes in non-cash operations items, cash used in operating activities in Q1 2012 fell to \$2.2 million as compared to \$2.8 million in Q1 2011 due, largely, to reduced research, development, collaborations and contracts expenses as discussed earlier.
+Operating activities used cash of \$1.8 million in Q2 2012 as compared to \$4.0 million in Q2 2011.
+Operating activities used cash of \$6.0 million in 1H 2012 as compared to \$7.1 million in 1H 2011.
+Excluding changes in non-cash operations items, cash used in operating activities in 1H 2012 fell to \$4.3 million as compared to \$6.0 million in 1H 2011 due, largely, to reduced research, development, collaborations and contracts expenses as discussed earlier.
 A large part of the changes in non-cash operating items relate to the TKM-Ebola contract for which we are incurring and being reimbursed for some large sub-contract and material purchases.

-Investing activities used \$0.001 million in cash in Q1 2012 as compared to \$0.06 million in Q1 2011.
+Investing activities used \$0.01 million in cash in Q2 2012 as compared to \$0.001 million in Q2 2011.
+Investing activities used \$0.01 million in cash in 1H 2012 as compared to \$0.06 million in 1H 2011.
 Any equipment we acquire under our TKM-Ebola contract is owned by the U.S. Government so is not recorded as a Company investment.

 On February 29, 2012, we completed a private placement of 1,848,601 units for gross proceeds of \$4.1 million.
 Each unit, priced at \$2.20, consists of one common share and one half of one common share purchase warrant.
 Each whole warrant entitles the holder to acquire one common share at a price of \$2.60 for a period of five years from closing.
 We plan to use the net proceeds of the offering for general corporate purposes.
-The common shares issued pursuant to the private placement are subject to a four-month hold period that expires on June 30, 2012.
+The common shares issued pursuant to the private placement were subject to a four-month hold period that expired on June 30, 2012.
 After financing costs and commissions the offering generated net cash of \$3.8 million.

-We believe our current funds on hand, plus expected income, including funds from our collaborative partners and the U.S. Government and access to a \$3.0 million (US\$3.0 million) loan facility from Silicon Valley Bank, will be sufficient to continue our product development into the second half of 2013 (see Risks and uncertainties).
+We believe our current funds on hand, plus expected income, including funds from our collaborative partners and the U.S. Government and access to a US\$3.0 million loan facility from Silicon Valley Bank, will be sufficient to continue our product development into the second half of 2013 (see Risks and uncertainties).